TheMTank/GridUniverse/docs/Installation.md

 ### Create conda environment

-First you need to install Anaconda.
+First you should install Anaconda so that you can easily install all required packages to run the code samples within this repository.
 Select your corresponding installation file for Python 3.6. version following the instructions that can be found on the official documentation: https://conda.io/docs/user-guide/install/index.html